ZjanPreijde/Codaisseurify/Readme.md

 $ rails db:migrate
 ```

-If relation pre-existed, this migration will generate an error PB::DuplicateColumn: Error column "artist_id" of relation "song" already exists.
+If relation pre-existed, this migration will generate an error PG::DuplicateColumn: Error column "artist_id" of relation "song" already exists.
 Just delete the migration from ./db/migrate/